Classical Milanese orthography

-The classical orthography came as a compromise between the old Tuscan system and the French one; the characteristic that considerably differentiates this orthography from the effective pronunciation is the method for the distinction of long and short vowels.
+The classical orthography came as a compromise between the old Tuscan system and the French one; the characteristic that considerably differentiates this orthography from effective pronunciation is the method for the distinction of long and short vowels.
 As of today, because it has become more archaic, it is often replaced by simpler methods that use signs ö, ü for front rounded vowels and the redoubling of vowels for long vowels.
 The classical orthography was regularized in the 1990s by the Circolo Filologico Milanese for modern use.

-The classical Milanese orthography (as edited by Circolo Filologico Milanese) has the following conventions that differ from Italian alphabet.
+The classical Milanese orthography (as edited by Circolo Filologico Milanese) has the following conventions that differ from the Italian alphabet.